james-flynn-ie/covid-bot/README.md

 # azure-covid-bot

-Azure Bot Service which provides COVID-19 symptoms and precautions based on the Irish health service's (HSE) advice.
+Azure COVID Bot provides information on COVID-19 symptoms and precautions based on the Irish health service's (HSE) advice.
+It is implemented using QnAMaker Natural Language Processing (NLP) Service and Azure Bot Framework v4.

 ## Warning